Metalsmithing

 About the Metalsmithing Minor

-The metalsmithing minor is a 24-credit-hour program that combines foundational art and drawing courses with advanced metalsmithing work.
-Throughout the program, students get comprehensive, hands-on experience with the design and creation of small-scale metalwork and jewelry.
+The metalsmithing minor program combines foundational art and drawing coursework with advanced metalsmithing study.
+Student gain comprehensive, hands-on experience in the design and creation of small-scale metalwork and jewelry while developing their own artistic voices through a balance of conceptual, aesthetic and technical exploration.

 Metal artwork